Goa Gajah Temple – Elephant Cave In Ubud, Bali

 You’ll need to wear a sarong to enter most temples in Bali, including this one.

-A sarong is a traditional skirt you tie around your waist, that can usually be rented on the spot for a small fee like 5,000 Rupiah (less than a dollar).
+A sarong is a traditional skirt you tie around your waist, that can usually be rented on the spot for a small fee like 5,000 Rupiah (less than one US Dollar).

 In this case, the sarong is included for free in the ticket price for the temple.